The Vth Generation of The INDUCTION DESIGN

 (Needless to say, these observations about the term "optimal" do not imply any reservations regarding the concept of optimization, or the quality of methods used to achieve it.)

-first part, “kei” (also pronounced “katachi”), is the Japanese
+The first part, "kei" (also pronounced "katachi"), is the Japanese word for "form".

 Improved points from KeiRiki-1 to KeiRiki-2: